redlibrarian/redlibrarian.github.io/_posts/2016-12-04-Gramsci-Library-Neutrality.markdown

 maintenance of power by the ruling class.
 For Gramsci, civil society and political society (the state)

->correspond on the one hand to the functon of "hegemony" which the
+>correspond on the one hand to the function of "hegemony" which the
 >dominant group exercises throughout society and on the other hand to
 >that of "direct domination" or command exercised through the state and
 >"juridical" government.
 The functions in question are precisely